-Hungary: Turawell geothermal plant to be commissioned in November17.
-October 2017. / SEE Energy News
+Hungary: Turawell geothermal plant to be commissioned in November, SEE Energy News

 Hungarian first combined geothermal heat and power plant Turawell in Tura, Pest county is expected to be commissioned in November.